 Address Fields (Receiver, Transmitter and Auxiliary Address)

 The address fields indicate multiple addresses to the receiver of a MAC frame.
-These fields may comprise a either a 16 bit short MAC address or 48 bit full MAC address.
-The address format is indicated by the Short Addressing field in the Frame Control element as described in 6.2.1.1.
+These fields may comprise either a 16-bit short MAC address or 48-bit full MAC address.
+The address format is indicated by the Short Addressing field in the Frame Control element as described in 6.2.1.

-The Transmitter Address shall identify the device which transmitted the frame over the wireless medium.
+The Transmitter Address shall identify the device, which transmitted the frame over the wireless medium.

 The Receiver Address shall identify the designated receiver of the MAC frame.

-The Auxiliary Address is used to include additional information about the source or destination of the frame.
+The Auxiliary Address is used to include additional information about the source or destination of the frame or the OWPAN ID.

-Sequence Control Field
+The usage of short addresses is only allowed if the To Backhaul and From Backhaul bits are set to 1 each, i.e. in case a frame does not have to be bridged with the integrated LAN by the coordinator.
+For example, this is the case for control frames.Sequence Control Field

 The Sequence Control element contains information for fragmentation and reliable transmission of a frame.